microsoft/teams-videoapp-sample/README.md

     2. appId can be any unique GUID
 3. zip the meta directory, choose the zip file after clicking Upload a custom app
 4. Go to a teams meeting, enable the video, and activate the video app.
+5. You can get more information on [Video app developer guide](https://github.com/microsoft/teams-videoapp-sample/wiki/Teams-Video-App-Developer-Guide)

 ## Contributing